Algorithm-Visualizer-Project/SortingVisualizer/README.md

     * A window like this will appear
     * Select the visualization speed from the drop down menu
     * Select the required array size from the slider option
-    * Click on the Generate New Array Button to geneate a random array of the selected array size.
+    * Click on the Generate New Array Button to generate a random array of the selected array size.
-    * Finally, select the required sorting algorithm and the visualization will start
+    * Finally, select the required sorting algorithm to start the visualization

 3. Visualizing Binary / Ternary Search
     * Compile and Run binarySearchUI.py / ternarysearchUI.py file in your computer
     * A window like this will appear
     * Select the visualization speed from the drop down menu
     * Select the required array size from the slider option
-    * Click on the Generate New Sorted Array Button to geneate a random array of the selected array size.
+    * Click on the Generate New Sorted Array Button to generate a random array of the selected array size.
     * Enter the value of the element that you would like to search in the array
     * Finally, click the Start button to start the visualization

 <!-- Contributors -->
-## Contributors
+## Tools and Contributors

-1. Ashish Manglani
-2. Yash Bhagwat
+Built by [Yash Bhagwat](https://github.com/Yash-bhagwat) and [Ashish Manglani](https://github.com/ashish-manglani) using [Python](https://www.python.org/) with GUI created using [Tkinter](https://docs.python.org/3/library/tkinter.html)